 - Fees for all of the facilities are tailored to the manner in which each group uses them.

-This is the original meeting room built in 1784.
+This is the original meetingroom built in 1783.
 Up to 200 can gather in this room, which is rich in Quaker history and simplicity.
 The bench seats are cushioned, there are windows on 2 sides and a balcony with rising tiers of seats.
 The acoustics are good – speakers do not need a microphone, although there is a lectern and microphone available.

 This spacious, multi-purpose hall can accommodate up to 120 people for dining, meetings, live music, dancing, exercise and more.
 Arrange and use it as you’d like.
-There are both 6-foot round and 6-foot rectangular tables for use as well as two 11-foot long hardwood tables for groups, materials or buffets.
+There are both 6-foot round (10-person) and 6-foot rectangular tables for use as well as two 11-foot long hardwood tables for meetings, materials or buffets.
 With its hardwood floor and acoustic-tile ceiling, voice is neither dampened nor echoes.
-It is lined by windows on two, off-street sides, providing quiet and privacy.
+It is lined by windows with sheers on two, off-street sides, providing light, quiet and privacy.
 Four window seats provide cozy areas for conversation or quiet reflection.
-The view of the park-like graveyard includes the burial site of Chief Ockanickon of the Lenni-Lenape tribe as well as a 400-year-old sycamore tree.

 The large commercial kitchen is fully equipped to meet the food service needs of each group.
 It contains a commercial stove, two ovens, a steamer, microwave, restaurant-size refrigerator and separate freezer and dishwasher.
 There is also a number of small appliances, cookware, bakeware, serveware and white Corning Pyroceram dinnerware.
 Use of the kitchen with utilities is available through separate arrangements at the time of rental.
 Here are links to caterers and wedding vendors.